The World Plumbing Council (WPC)

 Within these bylaws, words importing singular shall include plural and vice-versa.
 Also words importing the masculine gender shall include the feminine gender.

-These By-laws are adopted in the English language only and shall be registered as such with the Registry of Commerce of Geneva.
-A French translation thereof may be filed with the Registry of Commerce for information purposes only and without any official or binding character.
+These By-laws are adopted in the English language only and shall be registered as such with the Registry of Commerce of Zurich.
+A German translation thereof may be filed with the Registry of Commerce for information purposes only and without any official or binding character.